Shadows on PV panels are a problem, but just how significant are they? The time is 16.45 and it's two months before the

 Solar power energy comes for free, courtesy of Mr Golden Sun.
 Plants collect it by virtue of photosynthesis, and humans using photovoltaic cells and vacuum tubes; shadows on PV panels are a very important consideration.

 Shadows on some solar panels in series are only a major headache when they start to cover more than half the area of one panel.
 But with others like our mobile solar carts even a small shadow from a tree overhead immediately drops the output of the whole string.

-Bernard Preston is a semi retired chiropractor with a passion for healthy living and maintaining the environment for our children's children; shadows on PV panels is just one tiny diversion from his many interests.
+Bernard Preston is a semi-retired DC with a passion for healthy living and maintaining the environment for our children's children; shadows on PV panels is just one tiny diversion from his many interests.

 Too many 'she who must be obeyed' would say!